In this post, I will focus on the investment banking career path and how an aspirant can build a successful career.

-In a corporate finance position, you would work towards helping the client raise capital to start new projects or scale up the on-going operations.
+In a corporate finance position, you would work towards helping the client raise capital to start new projects or scale up the ongoing operations.

 The work of the corporate finance team includes recommendations on structuring and identifying potential sources of funds.

-As it also includes determining the right balance between equity, debt, and securities for attaining higher levels of profitability, the team should have sound knowledge of applied finance and its concepts.
+The team should have sound knowledge of applied finance and its concepts.

-This is the most public profile in the investment banking domain and is usually considered as a foundation of investment banking.
+This is the most public profile in the investment banking domain and is usually considered a foundation of investment banking.